practicusai/docs/docs/explore.md

 ![file_transfer2](img/file_transfer2.png)

-You can see the uploaded file by navigating on Cloud Node.
+You can see the uploaded file by navigating on Cloud Worker.

 ![upload3](img/upload3.png)